skramm/cpphtmltags/manual.md

 There is a single class to use: HTAG
-It is defined in the namespace httags
+It is defined in the namespace htags

 A tag can be created in two different ways:
 - just a regular object, that you can stream